benrudolph/bitbybit/source/_posts/2014-11-09-chicago-crime.md

 Siska and I had an interesting conversation revolving around what causes this sort of systemic issue.
 Like most complex problems, there are a lot of reasons.
 It's out of scope to talk about them all, but I again encourage that you read the report as it details all the points in the system where the outcome of the assailant being held accountable is in the hands of one person.

 ---
 Does this make analysis of reports leading to arrest misleading?
 Only slightly.
 It is still an integral part of the machine and an important indicator for attitudes towards CSA.
 I wanted to lead my own data driven analysis for causes of such low arrest ratios.
 I tried to link this anomalous issue with demographic trends.
+The maps break down the various data by [community area](http://en.wikipedia.org/wiki/Community_areas_in_Chicago).

 {% include posts/chicago/ca.html %}

 One correlation that can be seen on these maps is that high income signals low arrest rates.
 Along the coast of Lake Michigan, it is clear that the income levels are substantially higher than anywhere else in the city.
 When you look at the same area in the arrest ratio map, you see low arrest rates.
-One explanation is that rich people often get the benefit of the doubt.
-Below is a image that highlights this concept:
+One explanation could be that rich people often get the benefit of the doubt.
+Below is an image that highlights this concept:

 ![High incomes equals low arrest ratio](/images/chicago/high_income_low_arrests.png)